 Similar to prepared food and meat processing plants, a dairy processing plant must meet the strict requirements set forth by the FDA and USDA (or other governing bodies if you’re outside of the USA).

 In large part, these requirements are concerned with safety and sanitation, since the risk of contamination in dairy products is so high.
-In order to ensure the highest-quality, safest products for consumers, the following five considerations are critical to dairy plant setup.
+In order to ensure the highest-quality, safest products for consumers, the following four considerations are critical to dairy plant setup.

 1. Layout is Crucial to Your Operation

 Dairy plant layout should, first and foremost, follow the basic principles of food production, which means that production should flow from raw milk to finished dairy products, with no backtracking.